 Though each tradition has guidelines related to offerings for specific deities.
 Some of the spiritual meanings of offerings in these spiritual systems are outlined below:

 Consuming bananas provide a high level of energy, fiber, vitamins, and minerals.
 They contain magnesium and potassium, which can lower blood pressure and help regulate blood sugar levels.
-In this way, bananas are likewise connected to vitality and stamina.
+In this way, bananas also connect to the energy of vitality and stamina.

 Coconuts are found in tropical regions and are abundant throughout such environments.
 Many cultures have used coconuts for their spiritual symbolism, which often relates to coolness or peace.

 Oranges correlate to creativity and optimism.
 They can also represent spiritual purity and wisdom.
-The color orange is associated with fire, embodying motivation, inspiration, action, and movement.
+Like other colors, orange vibrates with specific frequencies.
+Orange embodies the spirit of fire associated with motivation, inspiration, action, and movement.
 Making an offering with oranges is often a sign of gratitude.

 Honey has been used for many years as a source of nourishment and protection.
 It is believed that honey was one of the first foods eaten by humans and was originally collected from wild beehives.
 Honey represents the notion of sweetness or goodness in spiritual offerings.

 The spiritual meaning of water is a common theme in many religions.
 Universally it represents cleansing, purity, and clarity.
 It can likewise represent peace or coolness.
-Similar to bread, it is reminiscent of the essence of life as the human body is composed of 70% water.
+Like bread, it embodies the essence of life as the human body is composed of 70% water.
 As such, water denotes our basic needs.

-African traditional religions are well known for their use of alcohol as offerings.
-Types of alcohol given as offerings vary greatly – gin, rum, and vodka are some of the most widely used varieties.
+African traditional religion adherents also use alcohol as an offering.
+Types of alcohol given as offerings vary greatly – the most widely used varieties include gin, rum, and vodka.
 The element of alcohol equates to fire or heat.
 In which case, it invokes a sense of urgency or swift action.
 It likewise serves as a conduit for spirits to interact at higher levels on the earthly plane.

 The variety of herbs given in ATR varies by spiritual practice.
 However, universally herbs tend to represent the properties that they embody.
-For example, mint symbolizes courage, lemongrass represents healing, and lavender is associated with peace and calm.
+For example, mint symbolizes courage, lemongrass represents healing, and lavender coincides with peace and calm.
+You can learn about some of the best herbs for prosperity rituals and their symbolism in this post.

 The symbolic meaning of flowers is similar to that of fruits and herbs.
-The exact meaning is ultimately associated with the type of flower.
-However, holistically flowers express the sentiments of love, kindness, hope, and joy.
+The exact meaning connects with the type of flower.
+However, holistically flowers express sentiments of love, kindness, hope, and joy.

 Learn more about offerings and sacrifices in this episode of the African Spirit Reintegrated + Reimagined: